 How do you think content designers can stay involved in shaping AI’s role in content creation, especially in companies that may undervalue their strategic contributions?

 Chelsea: I hope CDs who don’t have space to make an impact in their role can find a better role—but that’s not always an option!
 If you are interested in AI and it’s not on your roadmap, what’s the next best action you can take?
 Befriend a machine learning scientist at your company.
 Explore the AI strategy plan to see if there’s an emergent content design opportunity.
-Talk to your manager about testing internal LLM tools in your design work.
+Discuss with your manager the possibility of testing internal LLM tools in your design work.
 Find a way, basically.

 What are the biggest risks you see if AI is allowed to generate content without the involvement of content designers?

 Chelsea: In general, a content tool built without the input of content experts is going to be a sub-par tool.
 Content Designers aren’t the only content experts out there, but we are readily available in the tech companies where AI is being developed.
-We are familiar with the user groups, use cases, evaluation criteria for high-quality content, content challenges at scale, and risks of non-compliant non-inclusive content.
+We are familiar with user groups, use cases, evaluation criteria for high-quality content, content challenges at scale, and the risks associated with non-compliant and non-inclusive content.
 You could do a lot worse than include a content designer in your core genAI product team.

 As AI continues to impact content design, it’s clear that machines can’t replace content designers.
 Designers’ unique value lies in their ability to create content that’s functional, accessible, ethical, and aligned with real user needs.
 Without their expertise, AI risks producing content that lacks nuance, empathy, or even fairness, leading to experiences that feel disconnected from what users truly need.
 Content designers provide the human touch that makes the final product thoughtful, impactful, and, well, human.